 With almost the entire film in the can, Spielberg should consider completing it with CGI by taking footage from the Fox version and superimposing the image of Eric onto Fox so that the unfinished version has an accessibility which will prove to be fortuitous for all involved.
 Great minds think alike as indicated by someone who shares my opinion.
 The verdict is in: Spielberg is guilty of unfair dismissal (it was his idea).
 Zemeckis is guilty of gross negligence***.
 Gale is the one who is mostly guilty of character defamation.
 The other producers were accessories.
 On a lighter note, this fiasco is proof that Eric is a better actor than Johnny Depp given that Gale had forgotten that Depp failed his audition.
 John Cusack, Robert Downey Jr. and Charlie Sheen were also snubbed.
 If you wonder where Rob Lowe and Emilio Estevez were in the thick of this, they were too busy acting in St. Elmo’s Fire.

-*** After the decision was made to replace Eric, Spielberg wanted Zemeckis to keep working with him for another week so that overspending would stop Universal from pulling the plug (despite the fact that E.T. made Universal the richest studio in the U.S. and the world).
+*** After the decision was made to ditch Eric, Ste wanted R.Z. to keep working with him for another week so that overspending would stop Universal from pulling the plug.
 This was verified in the 2015 visual history book (which also confirms that Eric had acted for 7 weeks).
-This lends credence to the claims of a woman who responded to an article on the Hollywood Reporter website.
+This lends credence to the claims of a woman who responded to a Hollywood Reporter article.
 In the 1985 Independence Day issue of Rolling Stone, Lynn Hirschberg had alluded to how Eric was thrown to the wolves (there’s no smoke without fire): “Some say Zemeckis used him as a scapegoat in order to reshoot sloppy work.”